lowbontimp/stp-iris/README.md

 ## Strengh
 * It runs in command-line interface.
+* It is light.
+Computer's memory is used minimally.
-* It is fast because raytracing is not performed.
+* It is fast.
+Raytracing is not performed to find a proper window of the data.
-* It
+Options for dynamic window (e.g., window from 100 s before  P arrival to 300 s after S arrival) is under developement.

 ## Installation
 ### 1. Perl library